yasirbhutta/yasirbhutta.github.io/dev-posts/pywaffle-python.md

+---
+layout: page
+title: Vertical: stacked one below the other
+description: Here’s an example of multiple subplots using PyWaffle, with both horizontal and vertical layouts.
+This is useful for comparing categorical data across...
+keywords: plt, subplot, values, title, label
+---
 Here’s an example of **multiple subplots** using **PyWaffle**, with both **horizontal and vertical layouts**.
 This is useful for comparing categorical data across different groups.

 ---